Spring 2014March 31: 4:00 in PY 101

 Arizona State University

 I will present the results from two projects that examine individual differences in the embodiment of language comprehension.
 Both projects test the claim that language comprehension is a simulation process that uses neural and bodily systems of perception, action, and emotion.
 But, are embodied effects found only when reading special texts designed to elicit them, or is simulation the basis for comprehension of all types of texts?
 If the latter is correct, then people who best simulate should best understand.
 This prediction was tested in the first project.
 We first measured reading comprehension skill using the Gates-McGinite standardized reading test, and then the same participants read a passage using Zwaan & Taylor's reading by rotation paradigm that provides a measure of embodiment.
 The embodiment prediction is for a positive correlation between the two measures, whereas non-embodied positions predict either a negative correlation (simulation is a waste of resources) or a zero correlation (simulation is epiphenomenal).
 The second project takes seriously the claim that bodily resources contribute to simulation.
 In this case, large (tall/heavy) people should find it relatively easier to understand sentences such as, "You pushed the SUV to the gas station for a fill-up" compared to sentences such as "You entered the house by crawling through the doggie door."
 And, smaller people should show the reverse.
+(Background Paper)

 Fall 2013September 9: Morana Alac, Communication and Science Studies, University of California, San Diego, "Being social as rooted in practical situations of interaction"